Theo Carter came about to give Eriecho a platonic human friend.

 As a gift for the Chanukah holiday (to myself), I decided to write eight little family-centric stories taking place within my various universes.
 The various characters would interact, or not, but the main idea was for each story to be related to family somehow.

-Even in the future, and regardless of species, it is all about family.
+So even in the future, and regardless of species, it is all about family.
 Home and hearth abide, even in space.

 A gathering can be an occasion for all sorts of meaningful activities.